 - International environmental treaties and your business

-- The relationship between environmental law and sustainable development goals
+- The relationship between environmental law and sustainable development

 - Integrating sustainability into business practice - a case for the circular economy

-- Develop the know-how to positively influence and lead changes in business culture, policies, management and operational systems
+- Develop the know-how to positively influence and lead changes in business culture, policies, management, and operational systems.

-- Develop an environmental leadership mind-set
+- Develop an environmental leadership mind-set.

-- Inspire a systemic approach to return on investment and business value
+- Inspire a systemic approach to return on investment and business value.

 Who will benefit from this course?

-Senior and mid-level business executives and managers
+Mid-level and senior business managers

 Jennifer Kamerman is an environmental lawyer who holds a B.A.
 LLB.
 LLM (Environmental Law) from the University of Cape Town.

-After graduating with an LLB, Jennifer spent 17 years in the retail industry, gaining broad-based experience in commercial law, business organisation, leadership, management and governance, at a senior level.
+After graduating with an LLB, Jennifer spent 17 years in the retail industry, gaining broad-based experience in commercial law, business organisation, leadership, management, and governance, at a senior level.

-Further, Jennifer expresses her commitment to on-going education by researching, writing and teaching professional skills development courses, in various aspects of environmental law, ESG, stakeholder engagement and sustainable development.
+Further, Jennifer expresses her commitment to ongoing education by researching, writing, and teaching professional skills development courses, in various aspects of environmental law, ESG, stakeholder engagement, and sustainable development.

 In addition, Jennifer advises and trains corporates on the integration of sustainability into their business practices and assists with their stakeholder engagement strategies and processes.